lowkasen/guidance-for-multi-provider-generative-ai-gateway-on-aws/README.md

 It also provides additional features on top of LiteLLM such as an AWS Bedrock Interface (instead of the default OpenAI interface), support for AWS Bedrock Managed Prompts, Chat History, and support for Okta Oauth 2.0 JWT Token Auth.

+If you are unfamiliar with LiteLLM, it provides a consistent interface to access all LLM providers so you do not need to edit your code to try out different models.
+It allows you to centrally manage and track LLM usage across your company at the user, team, and api key level.
+You can configure budgets and rate limits, restrict access to specific models, and set up retry/fallback routing logic across multiple providers.
+It provides cost saving measures like prompt caching.
+It provides security features like support for AWS Bedrock Guardrails for all LLM providers.
+Finally, it provides a UI where administrators can configure their users and teams, and users can generate their api keys and test out different LLMs in a chat interface.

 ## Architecture

 ![Architecture Diagram](./media/Genai-Gateway-Architecture.png)